thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 **Note**: At the moment ThingsBoard supports AWS SNS and Twilio to send SMS.
 Both services are non free and require you to create an account.
 However, you may integrate with other SMS/EMAIL gateways using [REST API call](https://thingsboard.io/docs/user-guide/rule-engine-2-0/tutorials/get-weather-using-rest-api-call/#node-d-external-rest-api-call-node) node.

 ### Step 7.
-Assign Dashboard to Customer
+Share dashboard with customers

-One of the important ThingsBoard features is the ability to assign Dashboards to Customers.
+One of the important ThingsBoard features is the ability to create end-user dashboards.
-You may assign different devices to different customers.
-Then, you may create a Dashboard(s) and assign it to multiple customers.
-Each customer user will see his own devices and will not be able to see devices or any other data that belong to a different customer.
+Each customer user should see his own devices and should not be able to see devices or any other data that belong to a different customer.

+We have already created a Device(Step 1), and a Dashboard(Step 3).
+Now it's time to create a Customer and a Customer User and make sure they will have access to device data and to the dashboard.
+There are two options how Tenant Administrator can give access to certain Entity (Device, Dashboard, Asset, etc.) for a Customer:

+* A. Make Customer become the owner of the entity.
+This option is useful to ensure that only this customer can access the device and its data.
+See [Step 7.2](/docs/getting-started-guides/helloworld-pe/#step-72-change-owner-of-the-device).
+* B. Share the entity with the Customer.
+This option is useful to share single dashboard with multiple customers.
+See [Step 7.3](/docs/getting-started-guides/helloworld-pe/#step-73-share-the-dashboard).

+#### Step 7.1 Create customer

-Let's create "My New Customer" and add a user for this customer.
+Let's create a customer with title "My New Customer".
 Please see instruction below:

+{% include images-gallery.html imageCollection="step71" showListImageTitles="true" %}

+#### Step 7.2 Change owner of the device

+Let's make Customer become the owner of the device.

+{% include images-gallery.html imageCollection="step72" showListImageTitles="true" %}

+Let's change the owner of the device to a new customer.
+This basically means that new Customer may use the

+#### Step 7.3 Share the dashboard

+Let's share our dashboard with the Customer.
+Our dashboard is in the group "All".
+Ideally, we should create another dashboard group, but to simplify the guide, we will use group "All".

+{% include images-gallery.html imageCollection="step73" showListImageTitles="true" %}

+#### Step 7.4 Create customer user

+Finally, let's create a user that will belong to the customer and will have read-only access to the dashboard and the device.
+You may optionally configure the dashboard to appear just after user login to the platform web UI.

-{% include images-gallery.html imageCollection="step7" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step74" showListImageTitles="true" %}

 ## Next steps